Alcohol Addiction Resources for Different Demographics and Populations

 Pregnant Individuals

-Pregnant women struggling with alcohol addiction can face unique challenges and barriers to treatment.
-Using alcohol during pregnancy isn’t recommended and can cause damaging effects to the fetus, like stillbirth, impaired growth, and fetal alcohol spectrum disorder.19
+Pregnant individuals struggling with alcohol addiction may face unique challenges and barriers to treatment.
+Drinking alcohol during pregnancy can lead to fetal alcohol spectrum disorders (FASDs) and other birth defects, too.13

-Resources for Pregnant People with Alcohol Misuse Problems
+Resources for Pregnant People with an Alcohol Addiction

 Older Adults

-Resources for Older Adults with Alcohol Misuse Problems
+Resources for Older Adults with an Alcohol Addiction

-Specialized treatment programs can offer older adults a sense of community while feeling supported in recovery.
-Providers and professionals often have challenges diagnosing older adults with SUD because other factors associated with aging, like memory loss, can make addiction symptoms harder to recognize.24
+Specialized treatment programs offer older adults a sense of community while feeling supported in recovery.
+Providers and professionals often have challenges diagnosing older adults with a substance use disorder because other factors associated with aging, like memory loss, can make addiction symptoms harder to recognize.18

-Specialized treatment programs consider challenges like these by acknowledging and respecting differences in older people, creating an accessible treatment environment, and developing an age-sensitive workforce.24 A community atmosphere is also vital for older adults in recovery.24
+Specialized treatment programs consider challenges like these by acknowledging and respecting differences in older people, creating an accessible treatment environment, and developing an age-sensitive workforce.
+A community atmosphere is also vital for older adults in recovery.18

 Veterans